rob-sullivan/rob-sullivan/README.md

 ## About me 💬

 - My name is <b>Rob</b> and I am an experienced Data Scientist with 4 years of experience in the MedTech industry, working as a Senior Data Analyst creating and wrangling large machine datasets to reduce costs, carbon emissions, energy, and water consumption.
-Prior to this I worked 4 years in the pharmacutical industry as a Project Engineer (Mechanical).
+Prior to this I worked 4 years in the pharmacutical industry as a Project Engineer.
 - In my current role as a Machine Learning Engineer at PitchedIt, my work involves using **Computer Vision**, **Deep Learning**, **NLP**, traditional **Machine Learning** and collaborating with other software engineers and business leads to reduce poor applications on the platform.
 - I describe myself as a self starter and team player seeking to help drive innovative solutions with Data Science and ML.
 - With a first-class honours Data Science Master’s degree and published research, I can address intricate AI challenges and provide effective solutions.